neatdevs/Deem-Admin/README.md

   The script requires **read and write file functionality**.
 If your exploit lacks these features, the script might not function correctly.

 - **queue_on_teleport Somewhat Needed**:
-  To properly load the script right after serverhopping or rejoining **queue_on_teleport** is required if you don't want to manually re-execute the script which can be a pain.
+  To properly load the script right after serverhopping or rejoining **queue_on_teleport** is required if you don't want to manually re-execute the script.